DIY Dried Orange, Spice, and Everything Nice Garland

 ♥Make sure to check out my article on Growing Everlastings if you would like to learn how to grow your own home decor in the future!

-Step 1- Dry Your Oranges & Citrus
+Step 1- Dry or Dehydrate Your Oranges or Citrus

 *if using a dehydrator, see instructions after oven instructions.